The Football King

 On the water, activities in chaos

-With its 700 km of coastline, from Saint-Louis in the extreme north to Cap Skirring in the extreme south, Senegal offers the possibility of many water sports: sailing, diving, surfing, water skiing, canoeing, towed buoys, etc.
+With its 700 km of coastline, from Saint-Louis in the far north to Cap Skirring in the far south, Senegal offers a wide range of water sports: sailing, diving, surfing, water skiing, canoeing, towed buoys and more.

 You can surf or bodyboard in Dakar.
-The best spots are on the Petite Côte and on the Cape Verde peninsula (Pointe des Almadies, Ngor).
-The swell is not always there, and it is better to get up early so that the waves do not suffer too much from the wind (glacis).
-Boards can be rented near Almadies or at Le Virage beach.
-There are several surf clubs, the most recommended being Surfer Paradise on the Corniche des Almadies, run by Oumar, a Dakar native who spent 14 years in Biarritz as a professional surfer and who offers very good rates and good equipment.
+The best spots are on the Petite Côte and the Cape Verde peninsula (Pointe des Almadies, Ngor).
+The swell isn't there every day, and it's best to get up early so that the waves don't suffer too much from the wind (glacis).
+Boards can be rented near Les Almadies or at Le Virage beach.
+There are several surf clubs, the most highly recommended of which is Surfer Paradise on the Corniche des Almadies, run by Oumar, a Dakar native who spent 14 years in Biarritz as a professional surfer, and who offers very attractive rates and good equipment.

-Lovers of jet-skiing, water-skiing, wakeboarding or sailing sports (windsurfing, catamaran, etc.) can go to the very touristy Petite Côte (Saly-Portudal, Nianing, Mbour, etc.) as well as to Casamance, in the village of Cap Skirring.
+Fans of jet-skiing, water-skiing, wakeboarding or sailing sports (windsurfing and catamarans in particular) should head for the touristy Petite Côte (Saly-Portudal, Nianing, Mbour, etc.) and the Casamance seaside resort of Cap Skirring.

 A very reputable fishing destination